 All papers I want to keep go into the portfolios.
 I don’t worry about individual math lessons, but math tests definitely go into the binder.
 Essays, paintings, composer notebook pages, Latin quizzes, and a list of literature books read.

 Remember that a well-run homeschool isn’t perfectly organized or planned.
-It’s possible to spend hours a day trying to find the perfect organization system and never actually get around to homeschooling your kids.
+It’s possible to spend hours a day trying to find the perfect organizational system and never actually get around to homeschooling your kids.

 Is your homeschool just organized enough to be effective?